microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 :warning: **IMPORTANT**: Please ensure you have met the [Azure account requirements](../../README.md#azure-account-requirements) before continuing.

 Follow these steps to get the agent template up and running in a subscription of your choice.
-Note that there may be specific instructions for deploying to Azure Government or other Sovereign regions.
+Note that there may be specific instructions for deploying to [Azure Government or other Sovereign regions](/docs/deployment/enable_sovereign_deployment.md).

-If you prefer to have a more guided experience, you may choose to [view the click-through deployment guide](https://aka.ms/InfoAssist/deploy) for this agent template.

 ## Development Environment Configuration